-- Analyzing the potential impact of climate change on the products we sell, including consideration of environmental factors that might impact health and therefore our pricing assumptions and underwriting practices; - Ensuring that our product mix offers clients the opportunity to invest in products and services that specifically address environmental risk and responsibility; and - Incorporating relevant environmental information and analysis into our governance and risk management practices.
-In early 2022, we completed a climate risk materiality assessment facilitated by a thirdparty consultant.
+- •Analyzing the potential impact of climate change on the products we sell, including consideration of environmental factors that might impact health and therefore our pricing assumptions and underwriting practices; - •Ensuring that our product mix offers clients the opportunity to invest in products and services that specifically address environmental risk and responsibility; and - •Incorporating relevant environmental information and analysis into our governance and risk management practices.
+In early 2022, we completed a climate risk materiality assessment facilitated by a third-party consultant.
 The assessment found that Primerica's unique business model is largely resilient to significant climate risk impacts and, therefore, that climate issues do not currently present material risks to the Company.
 Further, the assessment identified climate areas that could create opportunities for Primerica, which we monitor as part of our overall ERM program.
+We expect to conduct another third-party climate risk materiality assessment in 2025.
 See "- Board's and Management's Roles in Risk Oversight" for additional information on the Board's and management's respective roles in risk oversight.